aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 A slider control enables users to adjust the CIMC site search radius from 0 to 25 miles, with real-time map updates reflecting the new selection.
 Distance calculations employ the haversine formula rather than simple Euclidean distance, accounting for Earth's curvature to provide accurate geodesic measurements.
 This distinction becomes particularly significant at larger radii where flat-Earth approximations introduce substantial error.

 The census tract selection uses a slightly different approach, applying a bounding box query with 20% buffer beyond the specified radius.
-This ensures tracts partially intersecting the search circle are included rather than requiring full containment—a design choice that prevents artificial "empty" zones at radius boundaries.
+This ensures tracts partially intersecting the search circle are included rather than requiring full containment-a design choice that prevents artificial "empty" zones at radius boundaries.

 ### Basemap Style Selector